Source credibility: No-source stories

 Television viewers do not assign significantly more credibility to stories that include sources than they do to no-source stories.
 This aligns with research suggesting that citing authorities in speeches that advocate a position makes little difference in shifting listener opinion.

 Overall media credibility

 Viewers do not hold broadcast news as particularly credible and the credibility of broadcast news in the public's eyes is in decline.
 There is increasing evidence of public skepticism of media content.
 The General Social Survey charts a slide in media credibility ratings since the late 1980s.
 Contributory factors may include a perception that powerful people and organizations influence the press, doubt about media fairness, doubt about journalists' willingness to admit error, cynicism about standards and performance, and questions about values, morals and partisanship.

 New media

 New media, such as blogs, are changing journalism.
 One study found that random citizens who contributed to a blog increased their credibility over time, to the point that traditional media outlets quoted them as sources.

-Education
+Education and Misinformation

+Education has been identified as an important factor in addressing misinformation.
 Less educated people trust media content more than more educated people.
+Researchers like Paul Cook argue that misinformation has become a pervasive societal issue, comparable to a "hyperobject," a concept describing huge, complex problems that resist traditional solutions.
+He emphasizes the importance of media literacy programs to address this issue.
+Similarly, researchers Carillo and Horning advocate for teaching "lateral reading," a technique where readers cross-check multiple sources to verify information.
+Studies, such as those by McGrew, show that even brief interventions focused on these skills can significantly enhance students' ability to assess source credibility.
+These findings support the need for integrating digital literacy into educational curriculums to equip individuals with tools to navigate information.